JAlcocerT/RPi/_posts/2023-04-17-rpi-wifi-ethernet-bridge.md

 ### Initial Setup: Option 2 - Separate Subnet

-This original approach does not require any VPN, as we are just providing the same internet connection that our RPi receives via Wifi, to our laptop/any other device, via ethernet.
+This original approach **does not require any VPN**, as we are just providing the same internet connection that our RPi receives via Wifi, to our laptop/any other device, via ethernet.

 The Raspberry and your device will have the same connection details ☝️

+> For passing VPN connecting we have [this](#rpi-bridge-wifi-to-eth-with-vpn)

 The script that is provided is this one (again, [credits to](#aknowledgments) William):